m-radzikowski/youtrack-issue-cards-printer/README.md

 This is fully supported.

 On the other hand, issues may be reordered manually by dragging them.
-Sort order shows then "The results are sorted by: custom order, ...".
+Sort order shows then `The results are sorted by: custom order, ...`.
 Custom order is ignored by the extension and only other sort directives are used.